Encoding and Decoding

 While what we've done so far is effective and composable, an argument can be made that

 it's pretty verbose.
-We can cut down on that issue quite a bit by combining Decoder
+We can cut down on that issue quite a bit by combining Decoders

 (de)serialization code but sometimes you'll want or need a little more control